AkhileshPatidar04/AkhileshPatidar04/README.md

 I am a Computer Science student with a strong foundation in **Data Structures and Algorithms**.
 I enjoy solving problems with logical thinking and often approach them from different, optimized perspectives.

+I focus on understanding the core idea of a concept — once I get it, I can implement and apply it to any problem without needing repeated practice or memorization.

 ---

 ## 🧑‍💻 About Me